NEAR: Neighborhood Edge AggregatoR for Graph Classification: Experiments

 \section{Experiments}

-We conduct two experiments to show the importance of relations between the neighborhoods and achieve state-of-the-art performance for several graph classification benchmarks.
-In the experiments, we constructed up GIN-0 based models with our variants of NEAR.
-Detailed structure is illustrated in Figure 3.
-Firstly, we performed binary graph classification tasks with the toy examples from Section 2.2.
-Each task requires classifying graph properties such as existence of a simple cycle with a length longer than or equal to 6 in the cycle basis, and global clustering coefficient.
-Secondly, we performed graph classification for 9 benchmark datasets.
-10-fold cross-validation was applied, and mean and standard deviation were reported for validation accuracies.
-Overall, we achieved state-of-the-art results on graph classification benchmarks.
+We conduct two experiments to show the importance of relations between the neighborhoods and obtain a compatible performance over the existing GIN.
+In the experiments, we constructed GIN-0 based models with our variants of NEAR.
+Firstly, we performed two graph classification tasks with the toy examples in Section \ref{sec2.2:toyex}.
+Each task requires us to classify several graph properties.
+Secondly, we performed the graph classification for 9 benchmark datasets and our two toy example tasks.
+10 times of 10-fold cross-validation was applied, and mean and standard deviation of the test accuracies were reported.
+Overall, our proposed model improved the previous results of GIN and other GNN-based models on several graph classification benchmarks.